jennifernakinwale/jenniferkin/content/authors/admin/_index.md

 Hello.
 I am a Computer Science Ph.D. student at the <a href = "https://www.uc.edu">University of Cincinnati (UC) </a>, advised by <a href = "https://researchdirectory.uc.edu/p/lee5sk"> Dr. Seokki Lee </a>.
 I am broadly interested in research on data provenance, databases, and machine learning and I am affiliated with the <a href = "https://shek21.github.io/people/">Databases Group</a>.

-I hold a Masters (Computer Science) degree from UC.
+I hold a Masters Degree (Computer Science) from UC.
 I was awarded the Graduate Student Engineer of the Month Award (July, 2024), College of Engineering and Applied Science (CEAS), UC .
 Before joining UC, I graduated with a Bachelor of Science, first class honors (~summa cum laude) in Computer Science from the University of Ibadan and was awarded the best graduating student in the Computer Science department.

 Professionally, I have gained experience in various fields, including  data science and engineering, data analysis, software design, technical project management, business process analysis, and change management.
 Additionally, I enjoy mentoring young people and underrepresented individuals in STEM.